 So, no, I don’t really see good examples and the system again is the main challenge.

-EHR/EMR software doesn’t do what it should: get ready for disruption
+EHR/EMR software doesn’t do what it should: a market ready for disruption according to Leonard Witkamp

 Let’s talk about another type of system than the healthcare system as such: the information systems that are, among others, used to consult and exchange information about patients, their treatments, their health etc. So, electronic or digital health and/or medical record systems.
 A survey by Philips recently showed that European healthcare professionals don’t use them that much and aren’t that satisfied about them than those in other regions, except for the US where it’s worse for various reasons that are well-known.
 What’s your perception of and experience with these systems?
 Are they important for the way you see the evolutions in healthcare that should happen?
 Have they become better than in the past?